ietf-gitwg/using-github/draft-ietf-git-using-github.md

 announce the decision to the Working Group.
 In many cases, documents that are adopted by a Working Group are already sufficiently mature that a looser process is not beneficial.
 The primary reason to grant editors more discretionary power is to improve the speed with which changes can be made.
-The risk is that design changes might not always reflect the consensus of the Working Group or that the need for consensus on an issue is not identified.
+The risk is from integrating changes including substantive decisions that don't reflect the consensus of the Working Group or that the need for consensus on an issue is not identified.

-Changes made by editors under this process do not completely lack oversight.
+Changes made by editors under this process do not lack options for identifying and correcting problems.
 GitHub and git provide tools for ensuring that changes are tracked and can be audited.
 Within the usual Working Group process it is expected that Internet-Drafts will receive regular review.
 Finally, process checkpoints like Working Group Last Call (WGLC; Section 7.4 of {{!RFC2418}}) provides additional safeguards against abuse.

 Working Groups are advised against allowing editors this degree of flexibility for the entirety of a document lifecycle.
 Once a document is more stable and